-9) If we have a concern that our device has been compromised, stolen or lost, we immediately contact our company to inform them.
+9) If we have a concern that our device has been compromised, stolen, or lost, we immediately contact our company to inform them.
 Unfortunately, an unwanted situation can happen.
 As a user, we must be always alert and identify when something is going wrong.
 These are some examples:

-- Anti-virus program triggers an alert
+- An anti-virus program triggers an alert

 - We get a message that our device is locked, and we must pay a ransom to fix the problem

 - People are receiving emails or messages from our accounts that we did not send

 - Passwords for our accounts do not work despite the fact that they are correct

 - Our browser is taking us to random websites that we can’t close

 - We installed software accidentally or intentionally but didn’t check its validity